hhandika/uce-master-race/README.md

 ### A Little Adventure (Compiling from the Source Code)

+You will need C compiler (GCC or Clang) and gnu make to compile the code.

-Clone the project github repo to your computer.
+1. Clone the project github repo to your computer.

 ```
 git clone https://github.com/hhandika/uce-master-race.git